Latin

 employment doubled to 1.3 million.
 After China entered the WTO

-wages, the maquiladora industry, which was renamed IMMEX
+manufacturing wages, the maquiladora industry, now organized

-2006, began to grow again.
-By 2014, maquiladoras employed 80
+Exportacion), began to grow again.
+By 2014, maquiladoras

-percent of Mexico’s manufacturing workers.
+employed 80 percent of Mexico’s manufacturing workers.

 D. State Ownership and Privatization